UK Shared Prosperity Fund - supporting local business

 Supplier readiness

-Newable Trade Ltd’s Inclusive Supply Chain project, supported via £893,515.65, aims to enhance London’s social and economic cohesion.
-It will provide 300 SMEs with an intensive, tailored, supply-readiness programme, focusing on underrepresented entrepreneurs (50% female, 40% ethnic-minority, 5% disabled).
+Newable Trade Ltd’s Inclusive Supply Chain project has been awarded £1,161,570.65 to enhance London’s social and economic cohesion.
+The project will provide 384 SMEs with an intensive, tailored, supply-readiness programme, focusing on underrepresented entrepreneurs (50% female, 40% ethnic-minority, 5% disabled).

 It intends to enhance awareness and participation of supply chains’ commercial opportunities.
 Through interactive workshops and buyer-side engagement, it will offer bespoke business support, resulting in SMEs winning new contracts, promoting business growth, increased economic activity and job creation.

-With a grant of £1,018,856.56, Minority Business Matters, led by Heart of the City of London Ltd, addresses challenges faced by London's ethnic minority SMEs and freelancers in accessing business opportunities.
-The programme combines the supply chain expertise of MSDUK, the leading ethnic minority supplier diversity body in the UK, with Heart of the City’s longstanding responsible business expertise.
+With a grant of £1,312,356.56, Minority Business Matters, led by Heart of the City, addresses challenges faced by London's ethnically diverse SME-owners and freelancers in accessing business opportunities.
+The programme combines the supply chain expertise of MSDUK, the leading ethnic minority advocacy body in the UK, with Heart of the City’s longstanding responsible business expertise.

-The Selby Community Enterprise Project, backed by £631,110.00, by The Selby Trust, is a community learning, business, and people enablement centre surrounded by high unemployment and few opportunities.
-The project drives community-led change through local teams, with 32 onsite diversity-led SME organisations.
+The Selby Ventures Community Enterprise Project by The Selby Trust has received £857,838.00.
+The project is hosted at the Selby Centre - a community learning, business, and community centre in an area of high unemployment and limited opportunity – with an aim to drive community-led change through local organisations, with 32 onsite diversity-led SME organisations.

-Project themes also include bridging the Digital Divide and Growing the Social Economy.
+Project themes include bridging the Digital Divide and Growing the Social Economy.

 Ealing Council leads a project with Harrow and Hillingdon councils, with £500,869.92 of funding to deliver tailored business support with 300 SMEs from April 2023 to 31st March 2025.